Charles Francis Sweeny: Later life

 Sweeny married American fashion model Arden Sneed (born c.
 1932) in September 1957.
 He obtained a divorce in 1966 on the grounds of desertion; they had no children.

 He lived in Mayfair for the last 63 years of his life.

+He is buried in Brookwood Cemetery (Plot 119) in a grave shared with his first wife and next to his brother Robert.